 Photos taken by: Emma Gaty

-This process of healing, engulfing yourself in meaningful purposeful work (thank you Amy), is what I find helps me through some of my emptiest times without my girls.
+Immersing yourself in meaningful purposeful work (thank you Amy), is what I find helps me through some of my emptiest times without my girls.
 Being able to provide this type of process to their friends feels good and also gives them an outlet to celebrate their friendships with Anna and Abigail.
 I’m already looking forward to our next meeting where we dig into the books and start piecing all their ideas together.

 We are striving to make it the best community park EVER!